 SkiBus: Skiiers can take the SnowBus to Valberg, or three other Ski Express Buses to three different ski resorts, Isola 2000, La Colmiane and Auron… so really you can ski in a different resort every weekend of the month and your transpo costs are only 4€ each way!
 Here is a one-stop shop website (in English) covering all aspects of the 15 mountain villages accessible from Nice.

-Lunch on the Beach: Three beaches can often be found open for lunch even in the winter: Beau Rivage, Lido Plage, and Blue Beach.
-Obligatory photo op to make all your Facebook friends in frozen climes green with envy.
+Sunny Lunch on the Beach: Three beaches can often be found open for lunch even in the winter: Beau Rivage, Lido Plage, and Blue Beach.
+Obligatory selfie to make all your Facebook friends green with envy.
+Here’s an up-to-the-hour webcam view from the Prom.

 Favorite Winter Cafés: Tucked away in the little chocolate shop just off Place Palais du Justice, L’Art Gourmand, you’ll find a little upstairs mezzanine Salon d’Thé that is not only warm and cozy, but has the aroma of chocolate.
 Perfect for a coffee on a chilly winter afternoon.